treeofmapple/treeofmapple/README.md

 ---

 <div style="text-align: center;">
-A passionate Software Engineer specializing in Spring Boot and angular.
+A passionate Software Engineer specializing in Spring Boot and Angular.
 With high experience in building scalable applications and a keen eye for detail in software optmization, I thrive on solving complex problems and optimizing performance.
 </div>
 <br>
 I love music and in the spare time play videogames. 🕹️